0xdeadbeefnetwork/se050ard_wallet/README.md

 # SE050ARD Bitcoin Wallet

 A Bitcoin hardware wallet using the NXP SE050 secure element.
-Private keys are generated inside tamper-resistant silicon and **never leave the chip** - all signing happens on-device.
+Private keys are stored in tamper-resistant silicon and **never leave the chip** - all signing happens on-device.

 **Official NXP Setup Guide:** [AN13027 - EdgeLock SE05x Quick start guide](https://www.nxp.com/docs/en/application-note/AN13027.pdf)